Affirmative action: Romania

-Russia
+Soviet Union and Russia

-Quota systems existed in the USSR for various social groups including ethnic minorities (as compensation of their "cultural backwardness"), women and factory workers.

 Soon after the 1918 revolution, Inessa Armand, Lenin's secretary and lover, was instrumental in creating Zhenotdel, which functioned until the 1930s as part of the international egalitarian and affirmative action movements.
+Quota systems existed in the USSR for various social groups including ethnic minorities, women and factory workers.
+Before 1934 ethnic minorities were described as culturally backward, but in 1934 this term was found inappropriate.
+In 1920s and early 1930s Korenizatsiia applied affirmative action to ethnic minorities.
 Quotas for access to university education, offices in the Soviet system and the Communist Party existed: for example, the position of First Secretary of a Soviet Republic's (or Autonomous Republic's) Party Committee was always filled by a representative of this republic's "titular ethnicity".

-Modern Russia retains this system partially.
+Russia retains this system partially.
 Quotas are abolished, but preferences for some ethnic minorities and inhabitants of certain territories remain.

 Serbia

 The Constitution of the Republic of Serbia from 2006 established the principles of equality and the prohibition of discrimination on any grounds.
-It also promotes affirmative action "special measures" for certain marginalized groups, such as national minorities.
-In Serbia the Roma national minority is enabled to enroll in public schools under more favorable conditions.
+It also allows affirmative action as "special measures" for certain marginalized groups, such as national minorities, by specifically excluding it from the legal definition of discrimination.
+The Roma national minority is enabled to enroll in public schools under more favorable conditions.

 Slovakia

-The Constitutional Court declared in October 2005 that affirmative action i.e. "providing advantages for people of an ethnic or racial minority group" as being against its Constitution.
+The Constitutional Court declared in October 2005 that affirmative action—i.e., "providing advantages for people of an ethnic or racial minority group"—was against its Constitution.

 United Kingdom

-The Equality Act 2010 established the principles of equality and their implementation in the UK.
-In the UK, any discrimination, quotas or favouritism due to sex, race and ethnicity among other "protected characteristics" is illegal by default in education, employment, during commercial transactions, in a private club or association, and while using public services, although exceptions exist, to wit: "Section 159 of the Equality Act 2010 allows an employer to treat an applicant or employee with a protected characteristic (eg race, sex or age) more favourably in connection with recruitment or promotion than someone without that characteristic who is as qualified for the role.
-The employer must reasonably think that people with the protected characteristic suffer a disadvantage or are under-represented in that particular activity.
-Taking the positive action must be a proportionate means of enabling or encouraging people to overcome the disadvantage or to take part in the activity.")